swilliams11/edgemicro-decorator/README.md

 This application will be deployed to CF's DEA architecture, so the meta-buildpack will not execute at this point and the service is directly available from `http://rest-service.bosh-lite.com/greeting`.
 If you want the meta-buildpack to execute, then the application must be deployed to the Diego Architecture.

 ### Update the manifest
 Update the manifest file as shown below; the file is located in `gs-rest-service/complete`.
 When the app starts, CF will assign `rest-service.bosh-lite.com` as the route to this service.
 The `path` property tells CF where the application code is located.
-The is also the directory where CF will run the buildpack detection process to determine which buildpack to apply to start the service.
+This is also the directory where CF will run the buildpack detection process to determine which buildpack to apply to start the service.

 ```
 ---